adlnet/xAPI-Spec/xAPI.md

 * The stored property MAY be truncated or rounded to a precision of at least 3 decimal digits for seconds (millisecond precision MUST be preserved).
 * The stored property SHOULD include the timezone.
-* The stored property SHOULD be the current or a past time.
+* The stored property SHOULD be the current or a past time
-* A client MAY consider stored time from different timezones that represent the same logical time to be equivalent.

 <a name="authority"/>